zipkinlab/Green_etal_2019_PTRS/DataAnalysis/ZSL_groupsize.md

 ![](ZSL_groupsize_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 Figure 3.
 One year lag effect of mean group size @ kills per year during the migration on clan size.
-There is a `round(out$f$beta2[4]*100, digits = 2)`% probability that group size has a positive lag effect on clan size.
+There is a 99.8% probability that group size has a positive lag effect on clan size.

 ![](ZSL_groupsize_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 Figure 4.
 One year lag effect of mean group size @ kills per year not during the migration on clan size.
-There is a 99.96% probability that group size has a positive lag effect on clan size.
+There is a 99.93% probability that group size has a positive lag effect on clan size.

 ### Analyses of group size using distance sampling loops